Electron neural closure for turbulent magnetosheath simulations: energy channels: Discussion

 The fact that \emph{noE} is able to generalize to the simulation with a different number of particles is reassuring, since certain small-scale structures are not consistent across the runs, and indicates that when the input parameters are chosen properly, the closure appears robust.
 We emphasise that this was achieved for only one set of physical parameters, namely $\delta B/B \sim 0.6-0.7$, $\beta_i \sim 5.3-5.7$, and $\beta_e \sim 1.3-1.4$, consistent with magnetosheath conditions, and in 2D.
 In the future, we plan to train on a broader set of conditions, consisting of a parameter sweep over these quantities, to find a closure that interpolates between these regimes and extend our method to 3D.
 Generally, such parameter changes entail \emph{out-of-distribution shifts} (OOD) in the relevant quantities such as density or pressure.
 This problem is usually treated with \emph{transfer learning}.
 This implies taking a pre-trained base network and fine-tuning some of the network's layers in response to distribution shifts in the new physical conditions.
-This approach has shown promise in Large Eddy Simulations (LES) in the work of~\citet{subel_explaining_2023} for several cases: adapting to changes in increased forcing wavelength and increasing Reynolds number.
-We propose that such a work be undertaken in plasma physics in the future.
+This approach has shown promise in Large Eddy Simulations (LES) in the work of~\citet{subel_explaining_2023} across several cases: adapting to changes in the forcing wavelength and increasing the Reynolds number.
+We propose undertaking such work in plasma physics in the future.
 The problem of introducing a neural network into a parametrization of a physical process is a challenging one and requires a series of adaptations, including training on multiple-step roll-outs~\cite{frezat_posteriori_2022,subel_explaining_2023}.
-This implies wrapping a numerical solver inside the loss function of the optimization algorithm, a method also referred to as \emph{online (a posteriori) training and testing}.
+This implies wrapping a numerical solver inside the loss function of the optimization algorithm, a method also referred to as \emph{online (a posteriori) training and testing}. {Recently, there have been developments on promoting globally stable data-driven models, which can be achieved via modifications of the objective function~\cite{kaptanoglu_promoting_2021} or via enforcing hyperbolicity~\cite{christlieb_hyperbolic_2025}}